http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 Caveat: This activity should be completed no later than two weeks prior to the end of the semester.

-This activity allows you to arrange to bring to class a guest speaker on a particular topic.
+GUEST SPEAKER (Worth up to 50 points of total course grade): This activity allows you to arrange to bring to class a guest speaker on a particular topic.
 You would be responsible for setting up the time and place of the presentation, hosting the speaker, making sure an honorarium is paid (if appropriate), figuring out at what point the speaker would best fit into the structure of the course, introducing the speaker to the class, and, in general, be in charge of working out all the details associated with bringing a speaker into class.
 You will also be responsible for writing a 3-5 page analysis/reflection on what the guest speaker says and student response.

 Evaluation Criteria:

 1. Content (information and comprehension).
 How appropriate is the speaker for the course?
-How clear is the topic and the purpose that holds the speaker's presentation together?
+How clear are the topic and the purpose that holds the speaker's presentation together?
 How focused, informative, and comprehensive is the presentation made?
 How well is the topic understood?

 2. Organization (clarity, transition, and flow).
 How well (smoothly and as planned) did the presentation go?
 How well did you work out all the details necessary in advance of the speaker actually appearing in class?
 How well did you take charge of the project?
 In the analysis/reflection, is there a logical progression and development of ideas in the presentation?
 How clearly are the ideas expressed?
 How effective is the transition between ideas?
 How effective is the introduction and conclusion?